prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 cannot initialize MyProvider; attempted to index nil with 'property'
 ```

-Oh My Prvd could not finish its initialization lifecycle as a provider threw an
+Prvd 'M Wrong could not finish its initialization lifecycle as a provider threw an
 error in it's `:init` method.
 The error includes a more specific message which
 can be used to diagnose the issue.